Northeast Washington families share pain of fentanyl addiction as Cusick man sentenced for dealing fatal drugs

 "It's careless, extremely negligent and they were extremely lucky," Assistant U.S. Attorney Mike Ellis told Rice about the episode.

 Krogh died five months later, and Holmes was indicted on charges in Idaho that same week.
-A grand jury later returned the additional charges in Washington, and Holmes has already spent more than a year-and-a-half in jail awaiting resolution of the case.
+A grand jury later returned the additional charges in Washington, and Holmes has already spent more than 1 1/2 years in jail awaiting resolution of the case.

 Holmes pledged to maintain his sobriety when released from custody.